net-titech/net-titech.github.io/_posts/2017-02-27-deep-compression.md

 ## <i class="fa fa-calendar"></i> Mar 2017

+**CNNpack: Packing Convolutional Neural Networks in the Frequency Domain**.
+Yunhe Wang et al., NIPS.
+2016 - _Hoang_ {: .notice}
+> This paper applies the JPEG image compression algorithm to compress the convolutional filters of a deep convolutional neural network.
+The main difference between this paper and other DNN compression paper is that it uses discrete cosine transformation (DCT) as the pruning procedure (instead of threshold).
+The comparison in this paper is particularly bad as many other state-of-the-art algorithm are not mentioned.
+The author claimed 39x compression rate and 25x speed-up rate while maintaining similar top-1 and top-5 accuracy to the original networks (AlexNet).
+There is no github repository to be found.

 **Learning Structured Sparsity in Deep Neural Networks**.
 Wen et al., NIPS.
 2016 - _Kaushalya_ {: .notice}
 > This paper was [presented](http://papers.nips.cc/paper/6504-learning-structured-sparsity-in-deep-neural-networks) a poster at NIPS 2016.
 This paper introduces group lasso based sparsity regularization to zero out all weights in some structures (filters, channels, and layers) without a significant drop of classification accuracy.

 **Deep Learning without Poor Local Minima**.
 Kenji Kawaguchi.
 NIPS.
 2016 - _Hoang_ {: .notice}